MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ### Upsert a record

-An Upsert oepration is similar to update.
+An Upsert operation is similar to update.
 The difference is that if record with given id and partitionid doesn't exist it will be created.
 If it already exists, it will be updated.

 #### [SDK for .NET](#tab/sdk)